Incyte Co. (NASDAQ:INCY) Stake Raised by Sequoia Financial Advisors LLC

 Sequoia Financial Advisors LLC increased its holdings in Incyte Co.
 (NASDAQ:INCY) by 14.3% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 58,384 shares of the biopharmaceutical company’s stock after acquiring an additional 7,298 shares during the period.
 Sequoia Financial Advisors LLC’s holdings in Incyte were worth $5,239,000 at the end of the most recent reporting period.

 A number of other institutional investors have also made changes to their positions in the stock.
 Vanguard Group Inc. lifted its stake in Incyte by 0.7% in the 2nd quarter.
 Vanguard Group Inc. now owns 20,733,878 shares of the biopharmaceutical company’s stock worth $2,155,701,000 after acquiring an additional 149,924 shares in the last quarter.
-State Street Corp lifted its stake in Incyte by 1.1% in the 1st quarter.
-State Street Corp now owns 8,369,821 shares of the biopharmaceutical company’s stock worth $612,922,000 after acquiring an additional 90,868 shares in the last quarter.
-First Trust Advisors LP lifted its stake in Incyte by 66.8% in the 2nd quarter.
-First Trust Advisors LP now owns 1,938,818 shares of the biopharmaceutical company’s stock worth $201,579,000 after acquiring an additional 776,209 shares in the last quarter.
-California Public Employees Retirement System lifted its stake in Incyte by 276.4% in the 2nd quarter.
-California Public Employees Retirement System now owns 1,543,099 shares of the biopharmaceutical company’s stock worth $160,436,000 after acquiring an additional 1,133,190 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company lifted its stake in Incyte by 4.1% in the 1st quarter.
-The Manufacturers Life Insurance Company now owns 1,074,347 shares of the biopharmaceutical company’s stock worth $78,675,000 after acquiring an additional 42,065 shares in the last quarter.
+State Street Corp raised its stake in shares of Incyte by 1.1% during the 1st quarter.
+State Street Corp now owns 8,369,821 shares of the biopharmaceutical company’s stock worth $612,922,000 after purchasing an additional 90,868 shares in the last quarter.
+First Trust Advisors LP raised its stake in shares of Incyte by 66.8% during the 2nd quarter.
+First Trust Advisors LP now owns 1,938,818 shares of the biopharmaceutical company’s stock worth $201,579,000 after purchasing an additional 776,209 shares in the last quarter.
+California Public Employees Retirement System raised its stake in shares of Incyte by 276.4% during the 2nd quarter.
+California Public Employees Retirement System now owns 1,543,099 shares of the biopharmaceutical company’s stock worth $160,436,000 after purchasing an additional 1,133,190 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company raised its stake in shares of Incyte by 4.1% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 1,074,347 shares of the biopharmaceutical company’s stock worth $78,675,000 after purchasing an additional 42,065 shares in the last quarter.
 93.35% of the stock is owned by hedge funds and other institutional investors.

 A number of equities research analysts have recently weighed in on the company.
-BMO Capital Markets raised their price target on Incyte from $90.00 to $94.00 and gave the stock a “market perform” rating in a research note on Thursday, August 6th.
-Morgan Stanley raised their price target on Incyte from $100.00 to $103.00 and gave the stock an “equal weight” rating in a research note on Tuesday, October 13th.
-Cowen reaffirmed a “buy” rating on shares of Incyte in a research note on Sunday, August 9th.
+SVB Leerink raised their price target on Incyte from $86.00 to $87.00 and gave the stock a “market perform” rating in a research note on Tuesday, August 4th.
 Mizuho assumed coverage on Incyte in a research note on Tuesday, August 4th.
 They set a “hold” rating and a $95.00 price target for the company.
-Finally, Credit Suisse Group cut their price target on Incyte from $100.00 to $97.00 and set a “neutral” rating for the company in a research note on Thursday, August 6th.
+JPMorgan Chase & Co. reaffirmed a “hold” rating and set a $99.00 price target on shares of Incyte in a research note on Tuesday, July 28th.
+Cowen reissued a “buy” rating on shares of Incyte in a research note on Sunday, August 9th.
+Finally, Morgan Stanley raised their price objective on Incyte from $100.00 to $103.00 and gave the company an “equal weight” rating in a research note on Tuesday, October 13th.
 Two equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and thirteen have given a buy rating to the company.
 The stock presently has an average rating of “Hold” and a consensus target price of $103.40.

 In related news, EVP Maria E. Pasquale sold 1,423 shares of the firm’s stock in a transaction that occurred on Friday, October 9th.
 The stock was sold at an average price of $95.00, for a total transaction of $135,185.00.
 Following the completion of the transaction, the executive vice president now owns 29,754 shares in the company, valued at approximately $2,826,630.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Also, EVP Dashyant Dhanak sold 961 shares of the firm’s stock in a transaction that occurred on Tuesday, September 8th.
 The stock was sold at an average price of $88.94, for a total value of $85,471.34.
 Following the transaction, the executive vice president now owns 28,971 shares of the company’s stock, valued at approximately $2,576,680.74.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 4,577 shares of company stock worth $419,847 in the last three months.
 16.10% of the stock is owned by insiders.